spine-examples/todo-list/README.md

 the `TaskAggregate` class, etc.).

-To write [tests for `TaskAggregate`](./api-java/src/test/java/io/spine/examples/todolist/c/aggregate/definition), we extend the `AggregateCommandTest` and test each effect of each command on the aggregate separately.
+To write [tests for `TaskAggregate`](./api-java/src/test/java/io/spine/examples/todolist/c/aggregate/definition), we extend the `AggregateCommandTest` and test the effect of each separate command on the aggregate.